 Start the procedure

-The Public Folder mailbox has been automatically placed on hold for migration due to your organization's public folder deployment type being set as 'Remote.'
-During this migration process, users will not have access to local public folder mailboxes until the migration is successfully completed.
+The Public Folder mailbox was automatically put on hold for migration because the public folder deployment type for your organization is set as ‘Remote.’
+Users will not be able to access local public folder mailboxes until Public Folder migration is complete.

-This error arises because Office 365 has configured the public folder as 'Remote,' allowing it to remain accessible on the on-premises Exchange Server as well.
+The error occurs because the Office 365 has configured the public folder as ‘Remote’ so that it will remain accessible on the on-premises Exchange Server also.

 If you do not want to face the error, then you can follow the upcoming Steps -